Who is China Spree Travel?

-Do you offer discount for seniors and AAA members?
+Do you offer a discount for seniors and AAA members?

-Why do we have to provide our names appearing exactly on our passport?
+Why do we have to provide our names exactly as they appear on our passport?

 Internationally introduced security measures (USA included) dictate that any name change including minor spelling corrections may require airline reservations to be canceled and rebooked.
 Subsequent name corrections will be subject to air space availability at the time of rebooking and airline imposed penalties.
 China Spree is not responsible for the denial of boarding by a carrier or denial of entry into China due to any name discrepancy.

 Can China Spree customize a tour for us?

 Yes.
 As a leading China tour specialist, China Spree specializes in group travel and custom tour itineraries to the People's Republic.
 Every year thousands of Americans travel to China on a private journey custom-made by China Spree Tours.
 Simply complete our online Group Travel Enquiry, or call our toll free number at 1-866-652-5656.
 We do guarantee the BEST VALUE package tour for your private party.

 What is the benefit as a tour organizer?